Dany3DJ/LoLAutoAccept/README.md

 Since I can't upload the exe file here due to the size limitations, I uploaded it to mediafire and the link is attached below.<br/>
 https://www.mediafire.com/file/xnvgftnd1dfqd1w/League_accept.exe/file <br/><br/>

-Currently, the script only supports the large client resolution only.
-But i'm working on a fix for it.
+Patch Notes:<br/>
+V0.2:<br/>
+Now it supports the different resolution scales of the client.